Noble surnames, such as Ribaudo, evoke images of the ancient homeland of the Spanish people. The original bearer of the name Ribaudo, which is a local

 The surname Ribaudo was first found in Leon, in northwestern Spain.

-This web page shows only a small excerpt of our Ribaudo research.Another 433 words (31 lines of text) covering the years 1212, 1236, 1243, 1248, and 1265 are included under the topic Early Ribaudo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ribaudo research.Another 255 words (18 lines of text) covering the years 1212, 1236, 1243, 1248, 1265, 1576 and 1655 are included under the topic Early Ribaudo History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: missionary Juan de Riva.
 He witnessed the reconstruction of Buenos Aires in 1580; and charted the Río de la Plata.
 Other early migrants to the New World bearing this surname or a variant spelling of the name included Francisco de Rivas, who sailed to America in 1513.